Need Help Paying for College?

 (SEOG), Federal Work Student and William D. Ford Direct Loans.
 Financial Aid can also

 include scholarships and other employment opportunities.
-State aid includes Tuition
+New York State aid includes,

-Assistance Program (TAP) and Aid for Part-Time Study (APTS).
+but is not limited to, the Tuition Assistance Program (TAP), Aid for Part-Time Study

 Also, do not forget about the various federal and state tax deductions and saving incentives available for attending college; and the benefits available if you are a veteran.